Choline: Cognition

-Studies observing the effect of higher choline intake and cognition have been conducted in human adults, with contradictory results.
+Studies observing the effect of higher choline intake on cognition have been conducted in human adults, with contradictory results.
 Similar studies on human infants and children have been contradictory and also limited.

 Perinatal development

-Both pregnancy and lactation increase the demand for choline dramatically.
-This demand may be met by upregulation of PEMT via increasing estrogen levels to produce more choline de novo, but even with increased PEMT activity, the demand for choline is still so high that bodily stores are generally depleted.
+Both pregnancy and lactation dramatically increase the demand for choline.
+This demand may be met by upregulation of PEMT by increasing estrogen levels to produce more choline de novo, but even with increased PEMT activity, the demand for choline is still so high that bodily stores are generally depleted.
 This is exemplified by the observation that Pemt −/− mice (mice lacking functional PEMT) will abort at 9–10 days unless fed supplemental choline.

 While maternal stores of choline are depleted during pregnancy and lactation, the placenta accumulates choline by pumping choline against the concentration gradient into the tissue, where it is then stored in various forms, mostly as acetylcholine.
 Choline concentrations in amniotic fluid can be ten times higher than in maternal blood.

 Functions in the fetus

 Choline is in high demand during pregnancy as a substrate for building cellular membranes (rapid fetal and mother tissue expansion), increased need for one-carbon moieties (a substrate for methylation of DNA and other functions), raising choline stores in fetal and placental tissues, and for increased production of lipoproteins (proteins containing "fat" portions).
 In particular, there is interest in the impact of choline consumption on the brain.
 This stems from choline's use as a material for making cellular membranes (particularly in making phosphatidylcholine).
 Human brain growth is most rapid during the third trimester of pregnancy and continues to be rapid until approximately five years of age.
 During this time, the demand is high for sphingomyelin, which is made from phosphatidylcholine (and thus from choline), because this material is used to myelinate (insulate) nerve fibers.
 Choline is also in demand for the production of the neurotransmitter acetylcholine, which can influence the structure and organization of brain regions, neurogenesis, myelination, and synapse formation.
 Acetylcholine is even present in the placenta and may help control cell proliferation and differentiation (increases in cell number and changes of multiuse cells into dedicated cellular functions) and parturition.

 Choline uptake into the brain is controlled by a low-affinity transporter located at the blood–brain barrier.
 Transport occurs when arterial blood plasma choline concentrations increase above 14 μmol/L, which can occur during a spike in choline concentration after consuming choline-rich foods.
 Neurons, conversely, acquire choline by both high- and low-affinity transporters.
-Choline is stored as membrane-bound phosphatidylcholine, which can then be used for acetylcholine neurotransmitter synthesis later.
+Choline is stored as membrane-bound phosphatidylcholine, which can later be used for acetylcholine synthesis.
 Acetylcholine is formed as needed, travels across the synapse, and transmits the signal to the following neuron.
 Afterwards, acetylcholinesterase degrades it, and the free choline is taken up by a high-affinity transporter into the neuron again.